 Also, emergency services personnel aren't subject to the texting law while in the performance of official duties.

-Generally, the fine for a texting violation can't exceed $25, and a texting ticket won't result in demerit points being assessed the driver's record.
+Generally, the fine for a texting violation can't exceed $25, and a texting ticket won't result in demerit points being assessed to the driver's record.